 The U.S. Department of Agriculture advises that you should refrigerate or freeze the meat as soon as possible after buying.
 In the fridge, keep it at 40 degrees Fahrenheit, and use it within one to two days.

 If you’re not going to use it that quickly, wrap it in heavy-duty plastic wrap, aluminum foil, or freezer paper or bags before freezing.
 Use the frozen beef within four months.

 Many new refrigerators have roomy, enticing doors, with plenty of space to hold salad dressing, jam, even entire gallons of milk.
 But Real Simple magazine notes that storing your milk in the fridge door is an udderly bad idea.

-The door swings into your warm kitchen every time it’s opened, so products there are living in the warmest part of the fridge.
+The door swings out into your warm kitchen every time it’s opened, so products there are living in the warmest part of the fridge.
 Not only will bacteria grow more quickly, but the milk could actually curdle.
 Shove your milk to the back of the fridge.

 8. Freezing or refrigerating coffee beans

 The people at Starbucks don’t jive about their java.
-Starbucks coffee educator Major Cohen tells Parade magazine that refrigerators and freezers are the enemy of coffee, because moisture condenses on the beans or grounds, damaging their flavor.
+Starbucks coffee educator Major Cohen tells Parade magazine that refrigerators and freezers are the enemies of coffee, because moisture condenses on the beans or grounds, damaging their flavor.